 - Continue practicing basic obedience commands; it reinforces your Lab's training and provides mental stimulation.

-No matter what its job is, keeping your Lab busy and active is sure to keep one of those famous Lab smiles on its face.
+No matter what training you decide on, keeping your Lab busy and active is sure to keep one of those famous Lab smiles on its face.